EB2 India Green Card Prediction – July 2023 Bulletin and Beyond

 This is what the estimated values look like.

-This will help you make a decision with respect to filing EB2 to EB3 downgrade and collecting documents for filing i485 if you have a good chance of getting current in the near future.
+This will help you decide on filing EB2 to EB3 downgrade and collecting documents for filing i485 if you have a good chance of getting current soon.

 How to Get a Green Card Fast?